 During their stay, teachers will have the opportunity to explore different fields of study in the sciences and arts through interactive workshops and activities, developing ways to better integrate these topics in the classroom.
 Opportunities to earn a maximum of 30 SCECHs are planned as part of this workshop.

-Three sessions will be held during Summer 2013 (click for schedule):
+Two sessions will be held during Summer 2014:

 - Nature Observation through Journaling

 - Learning on the Landscape: Earth, Environmental Science and Art